basnijholt/adaptive-scheduler/README.rst

 #.
 Needs to be able to run on efficiently >30k cores
 #.
 Works seamlessly with the Adaptive package
 #.
 Minimal load on the file system
 #.
-Removes all boiler plate of working with a scheduler
+Removes all boilerplate of working with a scheduler

    #. writes job script
    #. (re)submits job scripts